ritwika-das/Diabetes-predictive-analysis/README.md

 - 👋 Hi, I’m @ritwika-das
-- 👀 I’m interested in Anime
 - 🌱 I’m currently a student at LSE and was previously a manager in the health and care industry
 - 💞️ I’m looking to collaborate on projects related to health and finance
-- 📫 How to reach me : meritwika@gmail.com
+- 📫 How to reach me: meritwika@gmail.com

 <!---
 ritwika-das/ritwika-das is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.